kerimoyle/cellml-specification/src/reference/informative/informC08_interpretation_of_mathematics2.rst

     These are distinct from initial conditions of a model (specified using the :code:`initial_value` attribute on :code:`variable` elements) which are only true initially.
     You can read more about initialisation on the :ref:`Interpretation of initial_values<specC_interpretation_of_initial_values>` page and in the section below this one.

-    The collection of mathematical statements in CellML are the set of top-level children of a :code:`math` elements inside "pertinent components" (as explained in the previous block).
+    The collection of mathematical statements in a CellML model is the set of children of all :code:`math` elements inside its "pertinent components" (as explained in the previous block).
     The example from the previous point is extended below in pseudocode, with the full CellML code beneath the link below.
     The final output from the model - the total runs scored - is found by reducing all of the :code:`math` elements from all pertinent components in the model, whether or not those components interact.
 In this example, the same mathematical situation could be written: